What Happens When Elderly Parents Run Out of Money?

 Why seniors are running out of money

-Many older Americans face significant financial uncertainty as they age.
-Only 68% of workers and 74% of retirees are confident they’ll have enough money to live comfortably through retirement.
-More concerning, 25% of Americans over 50 who haven’t already retired expect they’ll never be able to, with one in four having no retirement savings whatsoever.
+Many older Americans struggle with money as they age.
+Only 68% of workers and 74% of retirees feel confident they'll have enough to live comfortably through retirement.
+A quarter of Americans over 50 who haven't retired expect they never will, and one in four have no retirement savings at all.

 The rising cost of living and healthcare

-Healthcare expenses represent a major financial burden for the elderly.
-Medical costs more than double between ages 70 and 90, with the top 10% of spenders responsible for 52% of all medical spending.
-In 2020, personal healthcare spending for adults 65 and older reached $1.2 trillion, averaging $22,356 per person.
+Healthcare is the biggest expense for older adults.
+Medical costs more than double between ages 70 and 90, and the sickest 10% of seniors account for more than half of all medical spending.
+In 2020, healthcare spending for adults 65 and older totaled $1.2 trillion—an average of $22,356 per person.

-Furthermore, inflation has severely impacted seniors on fixed incomes.
-Nearly half (47%) of adults 50 and older report inflation has affected them “a great deal”.
-As a result, 52% of older adults reported cutting back on everyday expenses, including social activities (38%), personal items (30%), groceries (28%), and home maintenance (27%).
+Inflation has hit seniors on fixed incomes hard.
+Nearly half (47%) of adults 50 and older say inflation has affected them "a great deal."
+As a result, 52% of older adults cut back on everyday expenses: social activities (38%), personal items (30%), groceries (28%), and home maintenance (27%).

 How long retirement really lasts today

-One significant challenge is that retirement now lasts much longer than in previous generations.
-Since 1970, the expected retirement length has increased from 12.8 to 18.6 years for men and from 16.6 to 21.3 years for women.
-Most people retiring today at age 65 can expect their retirement to last approximately 20 years.
+Retirement now lasts much longer than it did decades ago.
+Since 1970, expected retirement length has grown from 12.8 to 18.6 years for men and from 16.6 to 21.3 years for women.
+Someone retiring today at 65 can expect retirement to last roughly 20 years.

-Notably, many Americans underestimate how long they’ll live.
-Only one-third of men correctly answered that a 65-year-old man can expect to live 19 more years.
-This “longevity literacy” gap creates serious planning problems-if your budget assumes you’ll live to 75, but you make it to 85, you’ll likely run out of money.
+Many Americans underestimate how long they'll live.
+Only one-third of men correctly guessed that a 65-year-old man can expect to live 19 more years.
+If your budget assumes you'll reach 75 but you make it to 85, you'll likely run out of money.

 Medicaid and Medicare explained

-Medicare is federal health insurance for people 65 or older, while Medicaid is a joint federal and state program for those with limited income.
-Unlike Medicare, Medicaid offers benefits that Medicare doesn’t normally cover, such as nursing home care and personal care services.
-Medicaid provides health coverage to 7.2 million low-income seniors who are also enrolled in Medicare.
-For dual-eligible individuals, Medicaid helps pay for Medicare premiums, co-pays, and deductibles through programs like Qualified Medicare Beneficiary (QMB), which has income limits of $1,325 for individuals and $1,783 for couples.
+Medicare is federal health insurance for people 65 or older.
+Medicaid is a joint federal and state program for people with limited income.
+Unlike Medicare, Medicaid covers nursing home care and personal care services.
+Medicaid covers 7.2 million low-income seniors who also have Medicare.
+For those who qualify for both, Medicaid can pay Medicare premiums, co-pays, and deductibles through the Qualified Medicare Beneficiary (QMB) program.
+QMB income limits are $1,325 for individuals and $1,783 for couples.

 Supplemental Security Income (SSI)

-SSI provides financial assistance to adults 65 or older with limited income and resources.
-To qualify, individuals must have resources under $2,000 ($3,000 for couples).
-As of 2024, the maximum monthly SSI benefit is $943 for individuals and $1,415 for couples.
-The average monthly payment for people 65 and older was $552.29 as of December 2023.
+SSI provides cash assistance to adults 65 or older with limited income and resources.
+To qualify, you must have less than $2,000 in assets ($3,000 for couples).
+The maximum monthly SSI benefit is $943 for individuals and $1,415 for couples as of 2024.
+The average benefit for seniors is $552.29 per month.

 Low Income Home Energy Assistance Program (LIHEAP)